CHT2520/object-relational-mapping/README.md

 - First, find the file _DbConnect.php_ and make changes to the connection settings so they match your database.

 - Test the website.
-You should be able to view and add new films, the edit and delete functionality won't work.
+You should be able to view and add new films, the edit, update and delete functionality won't work.

 ## The Active Record Pattern